 Information Systems Architecture Science Research Division

-Information Systems Architecture Science Research Division, Assistant Professor
+Information Systems Architecture Science Research Division, Associate Professor

 Aiming for bug-free software

 Programming language theory is a discipline that researches the semantics and structures of programming languages (Fortran, COBOL, C, Python, etc.).
 We do not directly implement software useful for business or society, but research on how to write correct software free of bugs (defects) could have a large impact in today's society where software occupies an important position.

 Elimination of software bugs is a major issue, but the reality is that it is quite difficult.
 Research in the field of programming language theory is carried out using mathematical tools, but defining a bug and defining how a program should work are difficult tasks, and even if they are successfully defined, verifying whether the program works correctly according to the given specifications is even more difficult.